 This season, Claudia makes her debut with Opera Theater of Connecticut performing Adina in Donizetti’s L’Elisir d’Amore and performs in concert with Annapolis Opera.
 In previous seasons, Claudia made her house and role debut with Annapolis Opera, singing Beth in Adamo's Little Women, covered Inès in Donizetti’s La Favorita with New Amsterdam Opera, and performed in concert with Opera Theater of Connecticut at the Sanibel Music Festival in Sanibel, Florida.
 She also created the role of Irène Curie in the world premiere of Jessica Rudman’s Marie Curie Learns to Swim with Hartford Opera Theater.

-During the 2016-17 season, Claudia returned to the Pittsburgh Opera for her second year as a member of their Resident Artist Program.
-There, she performed Pulcheria in the Pittsburgh premiere of Handel's Richard the Lionheart.
-Claudia also covered the role of Violetta in Verdi's La traviata, and went on for the final performance.
-As noted in the Pittsburgh Post-Gazette, "the applause Ms. Rosenthal received at the curtain call [at this performance] was unlike anything...witnessed in Pittsburgh."
-In previous seasons with the company, she was seen as Amy in Adamo's Little Women, Berta in Rossini's The Barber of Seville, and covered Anne Trulove in Stravinsky's The Rake's Progress.
-She also made her debut with Pittsburgh Symphony Orchestra and The Erie Philharmonic, and The Westmoreland Symphony Orchestra.
+Claudia spent two seasons with Pittsburgh Opera a member of their Resident Artist Program.
+There, Claudia covered and performed the role of Violetta in Verdi's La traviata.
+As noted in the Pittsburgh Post-Gazette, "the applause Ms. Rosenthal received at the curtain call was unlike anything...witnessed in Pittsburgh."
+In addition, she performed Pulcheria in the Pittsburgh premiere of Handel's Richard the Lionheart, Amy in Adamo's Little Women, Berta in Rossini's The Barber of Seville, and covered Anne Trulove in Stravinsky's The Rake's Progress.
+She also made her debut with Pittsburgh Symphony Orchestra, The Erie Philharmonic, and The Westmoreland Symphony Orchestra.

-Recently, she received the George London Award from the 45th Annual George London Foundation Competition and the 2017 Sullivan Foundation Singer Award from the Matheus Sullivan Foundation Competition.
-She was also an Eastern Region Finalist and the recipient of the 2015 Rohatyn Great Promise Award at the Metropolitan Opera National Council Auditions, and won First Prize and the Irene Patti Memorial Award (for an exceptional soprano) at Florida Grand Opera's Young Patronesses of the Opera National Voice Competition.
+She recently received the George London Award from the George London Foundation Competition and the Sullivan Foundation Singer Award from the Matheus Sullivan Foundation Competition.
+She was also an Eastern Region Finalist and the recipient of the Rohatyn Great Promise Award at the Metropolitan Opera National Council Auditions, and won First Prize and the Irene Patti Memorial Award (for an exceptional soprano) at Florida Grand Opera's Young Patronesses of the Opera National Voice Competition.